Code of conduct

 Failure by a Councillor to comply with an applicable requirement of Council's Code of Conduct constitutes misbehaviour.
 Failure by a member of staff to comply with Council's Code of Conduct may give rise to disciplinary action.

-Contractors, consultants and suppliers dealing with Council are required to maintain a standard of professional behaviour that maintains and promotes confidence and trust in the work of Council within the Municipality.
+Contractors, consultants and suppliers dealing with Council are required to maintain a standard of professional behaviour that promotes confidence and trust in the work of Council within the Municipality.

-Council has prepared "A Guide for Contractors, Consultants and Suppliers" that advises contractors, consultants and suppliers of Council's high ethical standards and requirements and their obligation to conduct business with Council in accordance with the provisions of the Code of Conduct.
+Council has prepared a Guide for Contractors, Consultants and Suppliers that advises contractors, consultants and suppliers of Council's high ethical standards, requirements and their obligation to conduct business with Council in accordance with the provisions of the Code of Conduct.

 Volunteering is a great opportunity to contribute to the local community, make new friends, develop new skills and have fun!

-Volunteers are required to maintain a standard of professional behaviour that maintains and promotes confidence and trust in the work of Council within the Municipality.
+Volunteers are required to maintain a standard of professional behaviour that promotes confidence and trust in the work of Council within the Municipality.

 Council has prepared a "Code of Conduct - A Guide for Community Representatives" that advises community representatives of the Council's conduct requirements.